fastforwardlabs/mdff06report/src/03a-technical-whitebox.md

 non-repayers.
 You can then build an accurate model by simply asking the question, "Is the applicant above or below the line?"
-Formally, this is a _linear model_; i.e., one in which the predicted repayment probability is a linear function of income and loan amount.footnote:[This discussion skips a mathematical detail -- the sigmoid function -- but without loss of generality.]
+Formally, this is a _linear model_; i.e., one in which the predicted repayment probability is a linear function of income and loan amount.^[This discussion skips a mathematical detail -- the sigmoid function -- but without loss of generality.]
 In other words:

     Probability of repayment = A × income + B × loan amount